Informative Calculators ▶ Freight Class Calculator

 This freight class calculator is your go-to resource for determining the freight class of your shipment based on simple and easy to take measurements.

-When it comes to maximizing profits, entrepreneurs should use a freight calculator for the cost estimation of freight shipping since transportation is the backbone of any product-providing business, and even also represents major costs incurred by those businesses.
+When it comes to maximizing profits, entrepreneurs should use a freight calculator class for the cost estimation of freight shipping since transportation is the backbone of any product-providing business, and even also represents major costs incurred by those businesses.

-Freight refers to any shipments of goods, items or commodities weighing more than 150 lbs that are transported via air, surface or ocean transport.In order to standardize the pricing classifications of shipping industry, freight classes are used, establishing similar parameters between multiple stakeholders i.e., brokers, warehouses, carriers etc. Freight class calculations depends on some key factors like dimensions of the package, weight of the shipment, freight density, value and ease of handling.
-A freight class calculator could come in handy for determining the freight class based on these parameters.
+Freight refers to any shipments of goods, items or commodities weighing more than 150 lbs that are transported via air, surface or ocean transport.In order to standardize the pricing classifications of shipping industry, freight classes are used, establishing similar parameters between multiple stakeholders i.e., brokers, warehouses, carriers etc.

 Following table correlates the type of freight, its density and freight class code.
 It can be used to calculate freight class based on type of material being shipped and their density.